A Geometric Structure Associated with the Convex Polygon: Proof: two more properties of ( )

-Recall $f_2^{-1}()$ in Theorem~\ref{theorem:nestp}.
+\paragraph*{Extend the definition of $f_2^{-1}$.} Recall $f_2^{-1}()$ in Theorem~\ref{thm:nestp}.
 So far, it is defined on $f(\T)\cap \partial P$, but \textbf{not} on the $K$-points.
-This is implied by the following fact - Fact~\ref{fact:fK-notdefinedyet}.
+This is implied by Fact~\ref{fact:fK-notdefinedyet} below.
 However, to prove the monotonicity of $f_2^{-1}()$, it is convenient to also define $f_2^{-1}$ on the $K$-points.
-In fact, there is a natural way to extend the definition of $f_2^{-1}$ on to those $K$-points, and this extension is given below.
+Below we show a natural way to extend the definition of $f_2^{-1}$ on to those $K$-points.